Thexxei/Arduino-Beverage-Dispenser/README.md

 # Arduino-Beverage-Dispenser
 interface and control for a drink based vending machine.
-TEJ
+TEJ3M
 ## Explanation/Summary
 Grade 11 computer engineering project created by Eric Wei, Albert Tran, and Edward Golshenas.
 The machine is operated by 2 Arduino's; one being in charge of LCD interface and RFID scanning and the other carrying out the pump commands and action.
 Features 3 drink options and sizes, as well as a card payment system recognizing unique and new users.